Salsa (Restaurant-Style)

 Back in high school, my younger sister worked a summer job as a hostess at a popular Mexican restaurant known for its chips and salsa.
 She absolutely loved that salsa and made the most of the free salsa perk, gobbling it up by the literal bucketful.
 As a result, the distinct salsa fragrance that lingered with her that summer remains etched in our memories to this day.
 For years, she’s been nudging me to come up with a recipe reminiscent of that salsa, and with this one, I believe I’ve nailed it.

-The best part about this salsa is how easily you can whip it up.
+The best part about this recipe is how easily you can whip it up.
 Start with a can of whole peeled tomatoes, add in onions, garlic, cilantro, and a dash of spices, then blend.
 In just 10 minutes, you’ll have a delicious homemade salsa similar to the one served at your favorite Mexican restaurants.
 The ultimate seal of approval came from my sister herself, who tasted this version and declared it a keeper.

 “Great right out of the blender, but even better a day later.
 The best salsa I have ever made.”